 Alternatively, you could grin and bear it, bring them out for special occasions only, and ensure there won’t be any walking, or standing, or pretty much any activity that might involve you placing your feet on the ground involved!
 Or you could consider a few tried and tested techniques on how to stretch your shoes from industry experts that could give your new dress shoes the gentle stretch they need to make them alright to wear.

 You’ve been painfully walking around with blisters all week, and merely the sight of your new dress shoes is starting to make you feel ill.
 How will they be ready to wear in time for that wedding at the end of the week?
-Will you be able to get them to stretch?
+Will you be able to stretch your shoes out?
 If you’ve spent a lot of money on the perfect pair, it can be very annoying if they feel too tight.
-There are a few different options which can be used to stretch your leather shoes.
+There are a few different options that can be used to help you stretch leather shoes.

 Poorly fitting shoes will rub against your skin, causing painful blisters and, in extreme cases, resulting in you developing corns and blisters.
-Wearing ill-fitting shoes is very bad for your feet.
+Wearing ill fitted shoes is very bad for your feet.
 Your feet work very hard for you, so they deserve to be looked after.

 Stretching out your dress shoes will result in a permanent alteration to their shape.
-If your shoes are just a little too tight and the end is in sight, then you should carry on breaking them in rather than stretching them, as painful as this may be.
+If they’re just a little too tight and the end is in sight, then you should carry on breaking in your shoes, rather than stretching them, as painful as this may be.

-In the end, your shoe should mold to your foot and be more comfortable to wear, but perhaps you’ve chosen a style that doesn’t fit your foot shape properly.
-You can make your dress shoes more comfortable by stretching out the leather.
+In the end, your shoe should mold to your foot and be more comfortable to wear, but perhaps you have chosen a style that doesn’t fit your foot shape properly.
+You can make your new dress shoes more comfortable by stretching out the leather.
 How do you do this?

 Wear Thick Socks and Apply Heat

-One of the most popular methods of stretching leather shoes is to apply heat to them directly while wearing them with thick socks.
+One of the most popular methods of how to stretch leather shoes is to apply heat to them directly while wearing them with thick socks.
 This can speed up the stretching process.
 Many who try this method use a hairdryer to create the heat.
 This added heat can help the material to loosen up more quickly than it would otherwise.

 Make sure to use a medium heat level and only direct it at your shoe for about 30 seconds at a time to avoid causing damage.
 If you find that certain areas fit more tightly than others, you can focus more of the heat on those places.